thr3d33/fshng.github.io/_posts/2025-04-29-kalilinux-new-signing-key-2025.md

 ---
 title: "New Kali Linux Archive Signing Key"
-description: "Time to get a new key cut"
+description: "Time to get some new keys cut"
 layout: post
 date: 2025-04-29 21:00
 categories: